PPG Paints Arena: Arena football

 Shortly after PPG Paints was built, the Arena Football League considered starting an expansion team in the arena, but the league folded in August 2009.
 However, after a two-year hiatus, the AFL returned and eyed an expansion team in Pittsburgh.
 On August 19, 2010, news sources reported that PPG Paints Arena would be home to the Pittsburgh Power, which began play in the spring of 2011.
 The team's ownership group includes former Pittsburgh Steelers and Pro Football Hall of Fame member Lynn Swann.
 Pittsburgh was the 5th city added for the 2011 AFL season, joining the San Jose SaberCats, Kansas City Command, New Orleans VooDoo and Philadelphia Soul – who were all previous members of the Arena Football League.
 In nine home games, the Power averaged 9,197 fans per game, a figure that included an audience of 13,904 that showed up for the season opener against the Philadelphia Soul.
 Overall, the Power ranked sixth among the 18 Arena Football League teams in average attendance through 17 games that season, and its average attendance was about 1,000 people more than the AFL average.

 Gymnastics

 In 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

 Wrestling

 The 2019 NCAA Division I men's wrestling championship was held at the arena in March 2019.

+Professional wrestling

-The arena has also hosted various WWE events, including Royal Rumble in 2014, Roadblock: End of the Line in 2016, and Extreme Rules in 2018.
-It has also hosted various Raw and SmackDown shows.
+The arena has hosted various WWE pay-per-views and premium live events, including Royal Rumble in 2014, Roadblock: End of the Line in 2016, Extreme Rules in 2018 and Payback in 2023.
+It has also hosted various Raw and SmackDown TV shows.
 The arena planned to host Raw on March 16, 2020, but on March 12, the show, along with all other WWE events at that time, were canceled and relocated to the WWE Performance Center due to the COVID-19 pandemic.